jonnychn/cro/README.md

 This repository provides a simple single page calculator for modeling conversion-based revenue.

 Open `index.html` in your browser and adjust the sliders for visitors, conversion rate, monthly price, retention, and cost per visitor.
-The results update automatically and show:
+The results update automatically in the table on the right and show:

 - Number of paying customers
 - Monthly recurring revenue (MRR)